 Two members of our Department hold prestigious Canada Research Chairs: Kathrin Koslicki holds a Tier 1 CRC in Epistemology and Metaphysics, and Ingo Brigandt a Tier 2 CRC in Philosophy of Biology.
-Two Professors are Fellows of the Royal Society of Canada (Bernie Linsky and Rob Wilson).

-If you’re interested in the history of philosophy, we are one of the few departments in Canada with ‘all the bases covered’ in the canonical areas of the history of western philosophy: ancient (Phil Corkum and Kathrin Koslicki), medieval (Jack Zupko), early modern (Amy Schmitter), modern (Jenny Welchman), Kant and 19th-century philosophy (Alex Rueger), and 20th-century philosophy in both the analytic (Bernie Linsky) and continental (Marie-Eve Morin) traditions.
-The Journal of the History of Philosophy, the top journal in its field, is now housed at the University of Alberta, under the editorship ofJack Zupko.
+If you are interested in the history of philosophy, we are one of the few departments in Canada with ‘all the bases covered’ in the canonical areas of the history of western philosophy: ancient (Phil Corkum and Kathrin Koslicki), medieval (Jack Zupko), early modern (Amy Schmitter), modern (Jenny Welchman), Kant and 19th-century philosophy (Robert Burch), and 20th-century philosophy in both the analytic (Bernie Linsky) and continental (Marie-Eve Morin, Robert Burch) traditions.
+The Journal of the History of Philosophy, the top journal in its field, is now housed at the University of Alberta, under the editorship of Jack Zupko.

-Other areas of strength include ethics (Glenn Griener,Howard Nye, Jenny Welchman), philosophy of science (Ingo Brigandt,Alex Rueger,Rob Wilson), philosophy of technology (Geoffrey Rockwell), aesthetics (Amy Schmitter, Jenny Welchman, Marie-Eve Morin), non-western philosophy (Neil Dalal, who works in Indian philosophy and the Yogic tradition).
+Other areas of strength include ethics (Howard Nye, Jenny Welchman), philosophy of science (Ingo Brigandt), philosophy of technology (Geoffrey Rockwell), aesthetics (Amy Schmitter, Jenny Welchman, Marie-Eve Morin), non-western philosophy (Neil Dalal, Indian philosophy and the Yogic tradition).

-Faculty and graduate students are prominent in regional, national and international philosophical communities, including participating at conferences.
+Faculty and graduate students are active in regional, national and international philosophical communities, including participating at conferences.
 In recent years, the Department has hosted the congresses of the Western Canadian Philosophical Association, the Society for Exact Philosophy, the Canadian Society for Continental Philosophy, and the Canadian Society for Women in Philosophy, as well as several conferences on specific themes.
-Since 2014, our students have also organized an annual graduate and postgraduate conference.Symposium: Canadian Journal of Continental Philosophy is edited by Marie-Eve Morin, Amy Schmitter and Ingo Brigandt are executive editors of theCanadian Journal of Philosophy.
+Since 2014, our students have also organized an annual graduate and postgraduate conference.
+Amy Schmitter and Ingo Brigandt are executive editors of the Canadian Journal of Philosophy.
 Amy Schmitter is also the co-editor of Hume Studies.